bmagrys/micro-frontend-architecture/README.md

 ---
 #### Assumptions

+- **No coupling with external frameworks and libraries dedicated to micro-frontend architecture**,
-The quality of the micro application code shouldn't be drastically reduced due to the adaptation to the technology used to attach micro applications to the envelope application.
-Micro applications can't be (very) toughly coupled to the technologies used only for attaching them to envelope.
+- The quality of the micro application code shouldn't be drastically reduced due to the adaptation to the technology used to attach micro applications to the envelope application.
+- Micro applications can't be (very) toughly coupled to the technologies used only for attaching them to envelope.
 They should be easy to rewrite to a traditional model in case of problems with architecture.
 Developing such apps shouldn't be a one-way ticket.

 ---
 #### Potential use cases / Pros / Cons